CanX-2

 The technologies that have been successfully tested include a novel propulsion system (Nanosatellite Propulsion System, or “NANOPS”), custom UHF and S-band radios, innovative attitude sensors and actuators, and a modified commercial GPS receiver.

 In addition to evaluating these miniature technologies, the satellite has performed experiments for other university researchers across Canada.
 These include a GPS radio occultation experiment to characterize the upper atmosphere (University of Calgary), an atmospheric spectrometer to measure greenhouse gases (York University), and a space materials experiment to evaluate the effects of atomic oxygen on a protective coating (University of Toronto).
-CanX-2 continues to outperform on orbit and has far exceeded its original one-year mission life requirement.
+After nearly 15 years on orbit, CanX-2 was decommissioned in February 2023, far exceeding its original one-year mission.

 SFL is part of an international community of nanosatellite developers that share common launches to reduce costs.